 Credential for my Expertise on Social Mobility in the U.S.: My mother was a sixteen year old high school drop out when I was born, my father eighteen.
 Without their knowledge or support, I got into Harvard, Yale, and Dartmouth at the age of eighteen.
 Twenty years later, when my half-sister was applying to colleges my mother first discovered that Harvard was difficult to get into; my father may not yet be aware of that fact.
-In my extended family there are welfare mothers, drug addicts and drug dealers, strippers and prostitutes, convicted felons, including armed robbery and murder, and just about every other social dysfunction one can imagine.
 In terms of labor, I have worked as a farm laborer, logger, ditch digger, dishwasher, prep cook, maid, cabinet maker, door-to-door salesman, computer programmer, and more.
 I’ve been supporting myself since the age of seventeen by means of work.

-Despite this background, as an adult I have known six Nobel laureates, two MacArthur “Genius” Award winners, the CEOs of dozens of the most respected companies on earth, and lots of marvelous, cool, unique, good, wise, kind, and noble human beings from all walks of life around the world.
+Despite this background, as an adult I have known six Nobel laureates, two MacArthur “Genius” Award winners, the CEOs of dozens of the most respected companies on earth, met with the leaders and ministers of several countries, and lots of marvelous, cool, unique, good, wise, kind, and noble human beings from all walks of life around the world.